Section 65 Behavioral Health Services

 - Receipt of other clinical assessment information obtained from the child and the child’s family.

 - A new functional assessment is required, when appropriate, within the clinical standard of care.
 The regulations do not provide specific guidelines regarding re-evaluations.
 Other guidance from APS, now KEPRO, however, has indicated that the functional assessment cannot be more than 2 years old.

 Q: What are the limits on Medicaid reimbursement for Children’s Behavioral Health Day Treatment Services?

 A: 6 hours per day, Monday through Friday, up to 5 days per week.

-Q: Must Children’s Behavioral Health Day Treatment Services be delivered in conjunction with an educational program in a particular setting?
+Q: Must Children’s Behavioral Health Day Treatment Services be delivered in conjunction with an educational program?